apelsin2281337/simplesystemmanager/README.md

 A system management tool with a Qt GUI interface.

+> [!IMPORTANT]
+> .

 ## Requirements
 - Qt 6.9 (nice)
 - Systemd development packages
 - Root privileges
 - C++23 compatible compiler
 - Will to live (optional, like as if I have it, and I created this thing)

+> [!IMPORTANT]
+> Building guide and dependencies may be wrong or outdated.
+I just dont have enough time nor do i have a motivation to maintain a readme.
+Surely nobody's doing this without my guidance anyway.
+Thanks!

 ## Building
 ```bash